ryanjamurphy/enlightenment-obsidian/README.md

 Too bad controlling your attention can be really hard.
 Damned brain!

 Enlightenment makes it easier to focus.
-It fades out the contents of previewed notes except for whatever's currently under your pointer.
+It fades out the contents of your notes except for whatever's currently under your pointer.
 (Technically, it can also do the opposite, _hiding_ whatever is underneath your pointer while showing you everything else.
 What?
 I wasn't going to do extra work to prevent you from using it wrong.
 Yes, I know.
-Listen.
+Now, listen.
 Listen to me!
-Sometimes, you have to take charge. _Be the user you want to be!_)
+Sometimes, you have to take charge. _Be the user you want to see in the world!_)

 There are two modes.
 In the "all panes" mode, enlightenment fades out the content of every previewed note.
 In the "active pane" mode, it only works on the currently-active pane.